KippAD/portfolio-project-3/README.md

 In the admin control area, the admin is able switch voting on or off.

-- Voting toggle allows the vote casting function to be enabled and disabled by the admin, preventing users from submitting votes until it is turned on again.
+- Voting toggle allows the vote casting function to be enabled and disabled by the admin, controlling whether users are able to submit votes.
-- This could be useful if there was an error with vote validation or if incorrect data was being submitted.
+- This feature could be useful if there was an error with vote validation or if incorrect data was being submitted.

 [Back to contents](#contents)